Click here to download a PDF version of this article

 5. Record your meetings.
 Keep track of email correspondence.

 In some cases, exits will become contentious.
 Don’t underestimate how time consuming and stressful this can be; sometimes in the mire of negotiations, discussions, emails, and meetings record keeping can slip (yes, this is a point that even needs to be made to lawyers, especially when it is their personal situation and not client work we are discussing).
 Take care in the wording of emails and keep contemporaneous notes of all meetings, no matter how informal.
+This is particularly relevant if you are instructed by your current firm to speak to clients or tell your team you are leaving.
+If you are given these instructions verbally by a representive of your firm, then confirm via email before taking any action as these could be deemed breaches of your covenants.
 Also, do remember that once you have left the building you will not have access to your emails so any retrospective information gathering will not be possible!

 We should also make an observation at this point on panel relationships and the continued institutionalisation of clients; it is unusual for a partner to have a solely self-standing book of business, and we have for some time observed the effect of the increasingly panelised and institutional nature of significant client relationships.
 The more institutionalised the client base, the more law firms move toward the model of partners taking something akin to an “account manager” role.
 This shift in the shape of the market and in the business of law firms can have an impact on your ease of movement.